 How to access a Terra billing project

 - The Owner of an existing Terra Billing Project can authorize you to use their Terra Billing Project.
-Billing Project Owners should refer to Adding Users to a Terra Billing Project for instructions.
+Billing Project Owners should refer to Adding users to a Terra billing project

 - You can set up a Google Billing Account following the steps directly below for Broad Internal Users or General Public.

 Broad internal users can request a Google Billing Sub-Account to bill Terra usage costs to a Broad Managed Cost Object.
 A Google Billing Sub-Account will allow you to create Terra Billing Projects.
 Any charges incurred within these Terra Billing Projects will ultimately be billed to the Broad Managed Cost Object.